schencoding/peahash/README.md

 - src/ is the main source files of pea hash.
 - util/ is some util functions.
 - test/ is test files.
-- Compile.sh shows the usage of the test_pmem.
+- compile.sh and run.sh shows the usage of the test_pmem.

 ## Prerequisite